alimari26/details/README.md

 - `csr.ML.Evaluation`
 - `csr.Vocabulary`

-## Note: to continue from this point, you will need access to the COMET json and xml files.
+## Note: to continue from this point, you will need access to the json and xml files.